fabfoundation/mods/README.md

 #### Serial Server

 Roland Modela MDX-20 (and some other machines like the Trotec laser cutter) is a serial device.
-When you plug it in the computer, a file is created `/dev/ttyUSBx` where `x` is a number e.g. `/dev/ttyUSB0`.In some other cases it will appear as `/dev/ttyACMx`.
+When you plug it in the computer, a file is created `/dev/ttyUSBx` where `x` is a number e.g. `/dev/ttyUSB0`.
+In some other cases it will appear as `/dev/ttyACMx`.
 If you use the original DB25 to USB cable, for controlling the Roland MDX-20 you need to start `serialserver.py` inside the `mods/py` directory:

 ```bash
 cd mods/py